HISTORY OF JUNETEENTH: and the Emancipation Proclamation

 Though the popularity of the celebration waned during the early 20th century with less emphasis on oral tradition and with the broader availability of classroom teaching, the Civil Rights movement of the ’50s and ’60s saw the wearing of Juneteenth freedom buttons, especially after the Poor People’s March in Washington D.C. in 1968.

 Martin Luther King, Jr. had organized it, but Baptist minister and Civil Rights leader Ralph Abernathy led it following King’s assassination.

 The first time that Juneteenth became an official federal holiday across the entire country was in 2021.
-It is also known as Juneteenth National Independence Day and as Jubilee Day, Liberation Day, and Emancipation Day.
+It is also known as Juneteenth National Independence Day as well as Jubilee Day, Black Independence Day, Liberation Day, and Emancipation Day.

-Since the beginning of the two-and-a-half century history of the United States, the federal government has created just 10 federal holidays.
+Since the beginning of the two-and-a-half-century history of the United States, the federal government has created just ten federal holidays.
 Juneteenth became No. 11.
-It is the first new holiday since Martin Luther King Jr. Day was approved in 1983.
+It is the first new federal holiday since Martin Luther King Jr. Day was approved in 1983.